|Title:||The Commons Governance Model|

 But: this should hold for the council as a whole.
 Individual council members should not be seen as representing a specific interest group.

-The proposal most likely favors conservatism over progression.
+Note that this proposal most likely favors conservatism over progression.
 Or, at least, the danger of it leading to stagnation is bigger than the danger of it leading to reckless blazing ahead into unknown territories.
-But: we should realise that it is unlikely that a PEP like PEP 572 will pass if this model is in place.
+So: we should realise that it is unlikely that a PEP like PEP 572 will pass if this model is in place.

 This document has been placed in the public domain.